$1.64 Billion in Sales Expected for Owens-Illinois Inc (OI) This Quarter

-Wall Street analysts expect Owens-Illinois Inc (NYSE:OI) to post sales of $1.64 billion for the current quarter, according to Zacks Investment Research.
-Five analysts have issued estimates for Owens-Illinois’ earnings, with estimates ranging from $1.58 billion to $1.69 billion.
-Owens-Illinois reported sales of $1.74 billion in the same quarter last year, which suggests a negative year over year growth rate of 5.7%.
-The business is expected to issue its next quarterly earnings results after the market closes on Wednesday, May 1st.
+Equities research analysts expect Owens-Illinois Inc (NYSE:OI) to report $1.64 billion in sales for the current fiscal quarter, according to Zacks.
+Five analysts have issued estimates for Owens-Illinois’ earnings, with the highest sales estimate coming in at $1.69 billion and the lowest estimate coming in at $1.58 billion.
+Owens-Illinois reported sales of $1.74 billion in the same quarter last year, which would suggest a negative year-over-year growth rate of 5.7%.
+The business is scheduled to issue its next quarterly earnings results after the market closes on Wednesday, May 1st.

-According to Zacks, analysts expect that Owens-Illinois will report full year sales of $6.81 billion for the current financial year, with estimates ranging from $6.71 billion to $6.89 billion.
-For the next year, analysts forecast that the business will post sales of $6.86 billion, with estimates ranging from $6.64 billion to $7.04 billion.
-Zacks’ sales calculations are a mean average based on a survey of research firms that that provide coverage for Owens-Illinois.
+On average, analysts expect that Owens-Illinois will report full year sales of $6.80 billion for the current year, with estimates ranging from $6.71 billion to $6.87 billion.
+For the next year, analysts forecast that the firm will report sales of $6.85 billion, with estimates ranging from $6.64 billion to $7.04 billion.
+Zacks’ sales averages are a mean average based on a survey of sell-side research analysts that that provide coverage for Owens-Illinois.

-Owens-Illinois (NYSE:OI) last issued its earnings results on Tuesday, February 5th.
-The industrial products company reported $0.61 EPS for the quarter, missing the Thomson Reuters’ consensus estimate of $0.62 by ($0.01).
-The firm had revenue of $1.60 billion during the quarter, compared to analyst estimates of $1.68 billion.
+Owens-Illinois (NYSE:OI) last announced its quarterly earnings data on Tuesday, February 5th.
+The industrial products company reported $0.61 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.62 by ($0.01).
 Owens-Illinois had a net margin of 3.75% and a return on equity of 44.17%.
-The business’s quarterly revenue was down 5.9% on a year-over-year basis.
-During the same quarter in the prior year, the business earned $0.55 earnings per share.
+The business had revenue of $1.60 billion for the quarter, compared to analysts’ expectations of $1.68 billion.
+During the same period in the prior year, the company posted $0.55 EPS.
+The firm’s revenue was down 5.9% on a year-over-year basis.

-In other Owens-Illinois news, insider Timothy M. Connors sold 44,715 shares of Owens-Illinois stock in a transaction that occurred on Friday, March 8th.
-The shares were sold at an average price of $19.55, for a total transaction of $874,178.25.
-Following the transaction, the insider now owns 48,105 shares of the company’s stock, valued at approximately $940,452.75.
-The transaction was disclosed in a legal filing with the SEC, which is available through this link.
-Also, SVP Moyano Giancarlo Currarino sold 57,560 shares of Owens-Illinois stock in a transaction that occurred on Thursday, March 7th.
+In other news, insider Timothy M. Connors sold 44,715 shares of the company’s stock in a transaction that occurred on Friday, March 8th.
+The shares were sold at an average price of $19.55, for a total value of $874,178.25.
+Following the transaction, the insider now directly owns 48,105 shares in the company, valued at approximately $940,452.75.
+The sale was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
+Also, SVP Moyano Giancarlo Currarino sold 57,560 shares of the company’s stock in a transaction that occurred on Thursday, March 7th.
 The stock was sold at an average price of $19.68, for a total transaction of $1,132,780.80.
-Following the transaction, the senior vice president now directly owns 63,508 shares in the company, valued at approximately $1,249,837.44.
+Following the completion of the transaction, the senior vice president now owns 63,508 shares in the company, valued at $1,249,837.44.
 The disclosure for this sale can be found here.
-0.90% of the stock is currently owned by insiders.
+Corporate insiders own 0.90% of the company’s stock.

-Several institutional investors have recently bought and sold shares of the business.
-Eqis Capital Management Inc. lifted its position in shares of Owens-Illinois by 47.7% during the 1st quarter.
-Eqis Capital Management Inc. now owns 85,975 shares of the industrial products company’s stock worth $1,632,000 after buying an additional 27,759 shares in the last quarter.
-Sciencast Management LP bought a new position in shares of Owens-Illinois during the 1st quarter worth approximately $505,000.
-Virtu Financial LLC bought a new position in shares of Owens-Illinois during the 1st quarter worth approximately $237,000.
-North Star Investment Management Corp. lifted its position in shares of Owens-Illinois by 105.7% during the 1st quarter.
+Several hedge funds have recently modified their holdings of OI.
+Alpha Omega Wealth Management LLC acquired a new stake in Owens-Illinois during the 4th quarter worth approximately $29,000.
+Destination Wealth Management acquired a new stake in Owens-Illinois during the 4th quarter worth approximately $41,000.
+North Star Investment Management Corp. lifted its holdings in Owens-Illinois by 105.7% during the 1st quarter.
 North Star Investment Management Corp. now owns 2,160 shares of the industrial products company’s stock worth $41,000 after buying an additional 1,110 shares in the last quarter.
-Finally, We Are One Seven LLC raised its holdings in shares of Owens-Illinois by 101.0% in the 1st quarter.
-We Are One Seven LLC now owns 22,048 shares of the industrial products company’s stock worth $418,000 after purchasing an additional 11,081 shares during the period.
-96.15% of the stock is currently owned by hedge funds and other institutional investors.
+Legacy Advisors LLC acquired a new stake in Owens-Illinois during the 1st quarter worth approximately $48,000.
+Finally, NumerixS Investment Technologies Inc acquired a new stake in Owens-Illinois during the 4th quarter worth approximately $53,000.
+Hedge funds and other institutional investors own 96.15% of the company’s stock.

 Owens-Illinois, Inc, through its subsidiaries, manufactures and sells glass containers to food and beverage manufacturers primarily in Americas, Europe, and Asia Pacific.
 It produces glass containers for alcoholic beverages, including beer, flavored malt beverages, spirits, and wine.
 The company is also involved in the production of glass packaging for various food items, soft drinks, teas, juices, and pharmaceuticals.